yushundong/yushundong.github.io/_pages/fellowship.md

 ---
 layout: archive
-title: "RAI Lab Fellowship Award"
+title: "RA Support at RAI Lab"
-permalink: /fellowship/
+permalink: /rasupport/
 author_profile: true

 ---

-## Fellowship Award Opportunities at RAI Lab (<span style="color:red">with funding support</span>)
+## RA Support Opportunities at RAI Lab (<span style="color:red">with funding support</span>)
 <hr style="border: 0; height: 1px; background: #e0e0e0; margin-top: 0.5em; margin-bottom: 1.5em;">

-RAI Lab will initiate a tentative plan aimming to grant RAI Fellowship Award to FSU students who show significant research excellence in the domain RAI Lab is focusing on.
-If you are interested in RAI Fellowship Award, please see details below.
+RAI Lab initiates a plan aiming to grant RAI Lab RA Support to FSU students who show significant research excellence in the domain RAI Lab is focusing on.
+If you are interested in RAI RA Support, please see details below.

-**RAI Fellowship Award**: RAI Lab will provide a one-semester (_RAI Fellowship Award_) or a two-semester (_RAI Fellowship Award with Highest Honors_) funding support to the winners who is selected for the award.
-Awardees will be conducting the proposed research in the duration of the fellowship award at RAI Lab and be invited to give a talk at the [Student Seminar hosted at FSU CS Department](https://www.cs.fsu.edu/seminars/).
+**RAI Lab RA Support**: RAI Lab will provide a one-semester (_RAI Lab RA Support_) or a two-semester (_RAI Lab Core RA Support_) funding support to the winners who is selected for the support.
+Awardees will be conducting the proposed research in the duration of the support at RAI Lab and be invited to give a talk at the [Student Seminar hosted at FSU CS Department](https://www.cs.fsu.edu/seminars/).
 Selection will be conducted on a rolling basis.
 At each round of selection, if no candidate meets the rigorous selection criteria in the pool, the award will not be conferred.

-**Qualification**: Only full-time students, including undergraduate, graduate, and PhD students, at Florida State University are qualified for RAI Fellowship Award.
-The student should not be in any other full-time position in the duration of the fellowship award.
+**Qualification**: Only full-time students, including undergraduate, graduate, and PhD students, at Florida State University are qualified for RAI Lab RA Support.
+The student should not be in any other full-time position in the duration of the RAI Lab RA Support.

 **Application Deadline**: Please refer to the dates below to determine when you can expect a decision on your application.
 Applications may be reviewed immediately upon submission, and incomplete applications will be declined.